CiscoDevNet/cloud-cml/README.md

 }
 ```

-> **Note:** The `bucket-name` in the resource list above needs to reflect the actual bucket name in use.
+> **Note** The `bucket-name` in the resource list above needs to reflect the actual bucket name in use.
 This role is used to allow access to the specified S3 resource for the EC2 instance that is launched.

-The `put`, `get` and `list` actions are required.
+The `PutObject`, `GetObject` and `ListBucket` actions are required.
 Technically, the CML EC2 instance itself only needs to read and list objects.
 So, if this particular role is only used for the EC2 instance and not for e.g. maintenance tasks, then the `put` permission can be removed.

-To upload images into the bucket using the AWS CLI, the `put` permission from the role defined above is required.
+To upload images into the bucket using the AWS CLI, the `PutBucket` permission from the role defined above is required.
 If distinct users for S3 management tasks (uploading images) and for managing EC2 instances are used, then the S3 access permission is not required for the "deployment" user.

 #### Access role